theo-armour/pages/13-technology-applied-sciences/computing/z-artificial-intelligence/0-ai-journal.md

 ## 2023-12-20

-Black and white line drawing of Frosty the Snowman, flying with wings, blowing a trumpet
+Black and white line drawing of Frosty the Snowman, flying with wings, blowing a trumpe

 Black and white line drawing of Frosty the Snowman as a flying herald, with wings, blowing a medieval trumpet, renaissance